 Richard Arbuthnot thought a crime was about to be committed.
 For weeks he had watched a man share his train carriage every morning, always carrying, but never reading the same book.
 When his suspicions became too much, he bumped into the man, causing him to drop the book but also to threaten Arbuthnot with a knife.

 How does this incident tie into the disappearance of an artist in the same town?
 Anthony Bathurst is convinced they are linked, so he takes one case while Inspector MacMorran takes the other.
-[SORRY, HAVEN’T FINISHED READING THIS ONE, MORE TO FOLLOW].
+But the cases will soon dovetail together as Bathurst faces his more terrifying opponent to date.